 Leon Fink is distinguished professor of history emeritus at the University of Illinois at Chicago and senior resident scholar at Georgetown University’s Kalmanovitz Initiative for Labor and the Working Poor.
 He is the editor of the journalLabor: Studies in Working-Class History of the Americas, and his many books include, most recently,Labor Justice Across the Americas(2017).

-Adam B. Kushner is the editor of Outlook, the Washington Post’s home for ideas, essays, arguments, and book criticism.
-Previously, he was the editor of National Journal magazine, a senior editor for foreign affairs at Newsweek and a managing editor at the New Republic.
-He is a New Orleans evangelist and native.
-Mr. Kushner has a BA in the study of antiquity from Columbia University.
+Adam B. Kushner is the education editor of the Washington Post, running the paper’s coverage of national education trends, universities, and the school districts in DC, Maryland, and Virginia.
+Previously, he was editor of the Post’s Outlook section, its home for ideas, essays, arguments, and book criticism — coverage that won a Pulitzer Prize in 2019 under his leadership.
+Before that, he was the editor of National Journal magazine, a senior editor for foreign affairs at Newsweek and a managing editor at the New Republic.
+He grew up in New Orleans and lives with his wife and three sons in Bethesda.
+Adam has a BA in the study of antiquity from Columbia University.

 CUP Series: This is a new initiative between ColumbiaDC and Columbia University Press to showcase acclaimed and pioneering work by renowned academics, scholars, and researchers published by the Columbia University Press.